 Professor Kaufman, a University of Maryland Distinguished Scholar-Teacher, has been at the University since 1997 and has taught a wide variety of courses at the undergraduate and graduate levels.
 He was awarded the 2000 Dean's Award for Excellence in Teaching for the College of Computer, Math and Physical Sciences and was a Mercator Professor while in Muenster, Germany on sabbatical in 2007-2008.
 Professor Kaufman is an Affiliate Faculty in the Earth System Science Interdisciplinary Center.

 His field-based studies of the evolution of life, environment, and climate focus on events in deep time, which require travel to the far corners of the Earth.
 Professor Kaufman's current studies are centered in arctic and southern Siberia, Namibia and South Africa, Western Australia, and Brazil.

 His research focuses on the determination of changes in the isotopic composition of the oceans through time.
 Through his work Professor Kaufman aims to document the co-evolution of life and the surface environment across critical transitions, including Earth's earliest ice ages and mass extinctions.

-Professor Washburn teaches both graduate and undergraduate courses in philanthropy and nonprofit management.
+Professor Washburn teaches both graduate and undergraduate courses in philanthropy, leadership and social change.
 She is affiliated with the School of Public Policy's Center for Philanthropy and Nonprofit Leadership.
 Washburn is passionate about helping young people turn their idealism into action and actively works with students to develop their analytic, communication and management skills.